Bilal2453/luvit-meta/README.md

 ![image](https://user-images.githubusercontent.com/38175840/169589684-c5770fc0-7026-4d13-b957-f776966b676d.png)

+Once it prompts you this, choose "Apply and modify settings".
+You should now see a new `.vscode` folder in your main workspace directory, and modules such as `http` have their fields show in completion tab.
+If you don't see this, make sure you have opened your project as VSCode Workspace.

-Although, if that does not happen, you can manually trigger it by typing `-- use-luvit` in a Lua file inside your VSCode workspace, save the file, then reload your workspace.
+If it does not prompt you automatically, you can manually trigger it by typing `-- use-luvit` in a Lua file inside your VSCode workspace somewhere, save the file, then reload your workspace.
 It should now prompt you with something similar to the previous picture.
-Once you apply the settings, you can remove `-- use-luvit`.
+Once you apply the settings, you can remove the `-- use-luvit`.

 ### What modules have been completed and what not?